 Created in 2005, Bebo was well known for being one of the most successful social networking sites in the United Kingdom.
 Its success boasted over 10 million users and saw it speed past MySpace in the race for social network popularity.
-The site, like many others, allowed users to connect with vast numbers of people all over the world.
+The site, like many others, allowed users to connect with people all over the world.
 It had a lot of comparisons to Facebook, which was released the year before.
 Eventually these comparisons caused a negative reputation for Bebo.
 It was seen as more childish and immature than before.

 However creator Michael Birch acknowledges this in a 1 minute video posted on the site.
 Bebo can no longer be accessed by the many users it still had.
 The social networking site has been shut down temporarily in order for changes to be made.
 It is still unclear what these changes will be but it is hoped to be a whole new social network that will compete with big dogs of today e.g. Facebook, Twitter and Instagram.